Day 1: Arrive Antigua, Guatemala

 Day 2: Antigua

 Your driver will transfer you to the town of San Miguel Escobar, where you experience a day in the life of a farmer.
-After a short hike up Agua Volcano to see the coffee fields, you will be invited into the farmer's house to learn about and utilize the machinery used to process coffee.
-You have the opportunity to roast coffee in the traditional manner over a fire, and share a cup of coffee with the farmer and his family.
-Panza Verde Hotel (B,L)
+After a short hike up Agua Volcano to see the coffee fields, the farmer invites you into his house to learn about and use the machinery needed to process coffee.
+You have the opportunity to roast coffee in the traditional manner over a fire, and enjoy a flavorful cup of coffee with the farmer and his family.

 After breakfast at camp, you hike to the highest point of the trek, at 2,755 m/9,040 ft.
 During the 5.5-mile hike, you enjoy opportunities to talk to local farmers tending their terraced fields and learn about traditional agricultural practices.
 After the approximately four-hour trek and lunch, you are driven, about four hours, to Rio Dulce.